Dudleya rigida

 Dudleya rigida is a species of succulent perennial plant in the family Crassulaceae known commonly as the La Laguna liveforever.
 Characterized by a tall inflorescence with pendant yellowish-red flowers, it is a very rare plant whose existence was doubtful until botanist Reid Moran accidentally re-discovered it.
-It is endemic to the Sierra de la Laguna in Baja California Sur, Mexico.
+It is endemic to the highest peaks of the Sierra de la Laguna in Baja California Sur, Mexico.

 Description

 Dudleya rigida has a caudex 1 to 3.5 cm thick, obscured by dried leaves, and branching into clusters with up to 20 rosettes.
 Rosettes are 6 to 15 cm wide, with 10-25 leaves.
 Leaves are green or somewhat glaucous, and oblong to triangular-ovate, short-acuminate.
 The leaves are 5 to 8 cm long, 2.5 to 4 cm wide, and 6 to 10 mm thick.
 The inflorescence has 8-21 flowers, with a yellow corolla marked in red and a pink to red peduncle.
 The flowers are pendent, a trait only shared by Dudleya anthonyi and Dudleya pulverulenta.

 Compared with Dudleya nubigena, which has an overlapping range, Dudleya rigida has a thicker caudex, oblong leaves, a taller inflorescence, and is green, not farinose.
 The pollen grains are much larger than D. nubigena, because D. rigida possesses a much higher chromosome count.
 The plant is 16-ploid with a count of 136 chromosomes.